yweweler/single-speaker-tts/README.md

 The encoder takes written sentences and generates variable length embeddings for each sentence.
 The subsequent decoder decodes the variable length embedding into a Mel-spectrogram.
-With each decoding iteration the deocder predicts `r` spectrogram frames at once.
+With each decoding iteration the decoder predicts `r` spectrogram frames at once.
 The frames predicted with each iteration are concatenated to form the complete Mel-spectrogram.
 To predict the spectrogram the decoder's attention mechanism selects the character embeddings (memory) it deems most important for decoding.
 In turn giving the attention alignments.